Successfully Training and Educating Pre-medical Students (STEPS)

 - Submit a letter of recommendation from a professor

 - Complete an in-person interview

-Up to 10 applicants are chosen every year.
+Approximately 10 applicants are chosen every year.
+(In 2017, the program received 17 applications.)
 Once accepted into the STEPS program, participants attend 12 in-person meetings, take an online Medical College Admission Test (MCAT) preparatory course, and receive:

 - Application process tutorial

 - MCAT reviews

 - MCAT practice exam(s)